 It contains a mixture of news, details of our (and other people’s) events, members’ research and other views, and less formal articles.

 It has 40 pages and is printed in full colour, using soya based ink, recycled, carbon balanced paper and biodegradable mailing film.

-The newsletter is available to members but a selection of older and current issues are available below.
-This is supplemented by GT micro–news (2-4 pages)which is sent out with our September mailing.
+GT news is available to members but a selection of older and current issues are available below.
+This was previously supplemented by GT micro–news (2-4 pages) which was usually sent out with our journal mailing.

 The most recent editions:

 Charles Boot, the editor, is keen to receive news items, research items, and other articles; international news is particularly welcome.

 deadlines: mid February, mid May & mid October